reykjavik-university/2014-T-514-VEFT/Week06/Security.md

-***NOTE: this document is still a work in progress and only summarises the main topics in discussion, it also quotes on references and articles***
+***NOTE: this document is still a work in progress as it summarises some of the the main topics in discussion, it also quotes on references and articles***

 # Security